TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Logging/Writers/Index.rst

 Built-in Log Writers
 ====================

-This section describes the log writers shipped with the TYPO3 Core .
+This section describes the log writers shipped with the `TYPO3 Core`:pn:.
 Some writers have options to allow customization of the particular writer.
 See the :ref:`Configuration <logging-configuration-writer>` section for how to use these options.